nix-community/crate2nix/README.md

 niv add mozilla/nixpkgs-mozilla
 ```

-Later on, you can update you dependencies with `niv update`.
+Later on, you can update your dependencies with `niv update`.

 To pin your nixpkgs with the appropriate overlays, place a `nixpkgs.nix` file into
 you `nix` directory that was created by `niv` (if necessary):